espruino/EspruinoDocs/tutorials/Remote Control Sockets.md

 You can now buy remote controlled sockets [very cheaply](http://www.ebay.co.uk/sch/i.html?_nkw=remote+control+socket).
 If you want to turn some mains-powered things on and off with your computer but don't want to get involved with [[Relays]] and wiring up mains then controlling these could be a great idea.

-We're going to use 'status'-branded sockets.
+We're going to use 'Status'-branded sockets.

 With these sorts of remote-controlled devices there are two ways of controlling them.